Menu Close

 eating disorders

-only affect women
+only affect females

-Eating disorders can affect anyone, regardless of their age, gender, or background.
-In fact, 25% of individuals with eating disorders are male, and there is a rising trend of hospital admissions for boys and young men.
+Eating disorders can affect anyone, regardless of their age, gender or background.
+In fact, 25% of individuals with eating disorders are male and there is a rising trend of hospital admissions for boys and young men.

 support